-- A. If, after investigation, the Ombudsman is of the opinion that an agency should: - 1. consider the matter further, the Ombudsman shall state any conclusions, recommendations and reasons therefor to the agency.
+- A. If, after investigation, the Ombudsman is of the opinion that an agency should: - 1. consider the matter further, - 2. modify or cancel an act, - 3. alter a regulation, ruling, practice, policy or procedure; - 4. explain more fully the act in question, - 5. rectify an omission, or take any other action, the Ombudsman shall state any conclusions, recommendations and reasons therefor to the agency.
 If the Ombudsman so requests, the agency shall, within the time specified, inform the Ombudsman about the action taken on recommendations or the reasons for not implementing them.